-The thin and lightweight design of Microsoft Surface Go together with an affordable price, make it’s the most compelling Surface device to most consumers.
-Despite its small footprint, it has many great features you can find on its big brother, The new Surface Pro.
-That includes the new 165° full friction kickstand, Windows Hello support, Surface Connect port, LTE option, and rounded edge design.
+The thin and lightweight design of Microsoft Surface Go and its affordable price makes it the most compelling Surface device for most consumers.
+Despite its tiny footprint, it has many great features you can find on its big brother, The new Surface Pro.
+That includes the new 165° total friction kickstand, Windows Hello support, Surface Connect port, LTE option, and rounded edge design.

-If you are new to the Surface device family, you might can’t figure out how to take a screenshot on Surface Go especially when you’re using it as a tablet.
-In fact, Microsoft Surface Go with Windows 10 installed, has many methods to do more than just taking a screenshot.
-Read on to find out what is the best method for you.
+If you are new to the Surface device family, you might be unable to figure out how to take a screenshot on Surface Go, especially when using it as a tablet.
+Microsoft Surface Go with Windows 10 installed has many methods to do more than take screenshots.
+Read on to find out what the best method for you is.

 Table of contents